 Mentoring Video Project

-MVP meets on Tuesday and Thursday evenings, from 5:00pm-7:00pm, at Wide Angle Youth Media’s main offices.
+MVP meets from late September-May on Tuesday and Thursday evenings, from 4:30pm-7:00pm, at Wide Angle Youth Media’s main offices.
 MVP Participants are eligible to receive a per-class stipend or service learning hours.
 Applicants do not need to have prior digital media experience.
-In order to give participants focused and individualized support, the MVP class size is limited to 10 youth, apply now for this free program.
+In order to give participants focused and individualized support, the MVP class size is limited to 12 youth.

 “I enjoy the freedom I have to choose my own story, and I enjoy the help the staff gives us.
 What I am learning in MVP gives me an edge in high school, where we use digital media every day.”